 How much does it cost to remove a keloid?

-Pricing begins at $500 and is dependent on the recommended treatment.
+Pricing is dependent on the recommended treatment.
+Kenalog injections begin at $300; Cryoshape is priced at $3,500.
 For more information about keloid removal, contact our Dermatology team at ICLS.